fwup-home/fwup/README.md

 Internally, `fwup` has many optimizations to speed up low level disk writes over what can easily be achieved with `dd(1)`.
 It orders, Flash erase block aligns, and can skip writing large unused sections to minimize write time.
-The goal has been to make updates fast enough that iterative development cycles.
+The goal is to make updates fast enough to support use during code development.

 # Installing